Udupi: Demographics

 Udupi city is part of the eponymous district in Karnataka, India.
 As per the census in 2011, Udupi city has 33,987 households and a total population of 144,960, of which 71,614 are males and 73,346 are females.
 The population of scheduled castes is 8,385 while that of scheduled tribes is 6,774.
 The city population is growing at a rate of 14.03%.

 The most spoken language in Udupi town is Tulu.
 Kannada and Konkani are also spoken in Udupi town.

 Dakhini Urdu and Beary are spoken by Muslims in the region.

 Government and politics

-Udupi city falls under the Udupi Chikmagalur Lok Sabha constituency and the Udupi Chikmagalur State assembly constituency and is represented by the Member of Parliament Kota Srinivas pujari and Member of Legislative Assembly, Yashpal Suvarna.
+Udupi city falls under the Udupi Chikmagalur Lok Sabha constituency and the Udupi Chikmagalur State assembly constituency and is represented by the Member of Parliament Kota Srinivas Poojary and Member of Legislative Assembly, Yashpal Suvarna.

 Civic Administration

 Udupi, which previously had a Town Municipal Council now has a City Municipal Council which came into existence in 1995.
 Areas around Udupi, such as Manipal, Parkala, Malpe, Udyavara and Santhekatte were merged to form the City Municipal Council.

 The city of Udupi is governed by the City Municipal Council and has 35 wards spread across an area of 75.92 km2.
 It is headed by Anand C Kallolikar, the Municipal Commissioner.
 The city council has departments for health, urban planning, technical division, revenue, finance, birth and death, and Day-NULM.